-If you love lasagna but making it is too much of a hassle (it’s all that noodle layering!), you have to try these lasagna bowls.
-They’re made with ground turkey and a homemade sauce for a much easier — and better for you — lasagna.
-Be sure to use fresh cottage cheese and fresh, whole-milk mozzarella.
+If you love lasagna but making it is too much of a hassle (it’s all that noodle layering!), you have to try these vegan lasagna bowls.

 Spaghetti squash can officially do it all.
 Give pizza night a healthy twist by making a squash crust.
 No gluten, no flour, no problem.

-Classic spaghetti and meat sauce gets a good-for-you upgrade in one of my favorite recipes.
-An easy meat sauce tops freshly roasted spaghetti squash for the perfect Sunday dinner.
+Classic spaghetti and sauce gets a good-for-you upgrade in one of my favorite spaghetti squash recipes.
+An easy sauce tops freshly roasted spaghetti squash for the perfect Sunday dinner.

 This fresh tomato basil casserole-style dish is perfect for meatless Mondays.
 It’s bursting with fresh flavors — the combination of garlic, basil and tomatoes is a keeper.